Alectriciti/comfyui-adaptiveprompts/README.md

 Yes, the possibilities are endless.
 And these are just the basics of what can be done with dynamic prompts.

-> This is the extend of what is currently supported *as of August 16, 2025*.
+> This is the extent of what is currently supported *as of August 16, 2025*.

 </details>